 The SSE Knowledge Hub for the SDGs now remains permanently open for new submissions.
 Find more details about the ongoing call for papers on the UNTFSSE website.

 Development of the online platform was possible with support from the Government of the Republic of Korea (represented by Statistics Korea).

 The initial core activity of the Knowledge Hub was a Call for Papers to mobilize insightful and innovative research on the role of SSE as a means of implementation for the SDGs in two main issue areas:

 - The role of SSE in localizing the SDGs.
-The Call aims to identify cases where SSE actors and institutions are facilitating the implementation of national goals and guidelines in concrete local settings, what works and why, and the scope for replicating positive initiatives in other local settings.
+The Call sought cases where SSE actors and institutions are facilitating the implementation of national goals and guidelines in concrete local settings, what works and why, and the scope for replicating positive initiatives in other local settings.

 - Measuring SSE, its scale and impact.
-In a context where systematic data on SSE are still scarce, where definitions and indicators vary, and numbers often fail to capture the diversity of SSE actors and impacts, the Call aims to identify innovative methodological solutions to measuring SSE and its impacts.
+In a context where systematic data on SSE are still scarce, where definitions and indicators vary, and numbers often fail to capture the diversity of SSE actors and impacts, the Call sought innovative methodological solutions to measuring SSE and its impacts.

 For full information on the Call for Papers, please visit the UNTFSSE website.

 The Call for Papers was supported by seed funding from the Ministry of Labour, Employment, Social Economy and Economic Solidarity of Luxembourg.